 Shift 1 – From More Effort to More Jesus

 As the Exponential team focused on and developed our 2019 theme, “Made for More: Mobilizing God’s People, God’s Way,” we enlisted a team of leaders to help us identify six paradigm shifts and specific moves based on Ephesians 1-6.
 We believe these six shifts have the potential to start a multiplication movement today, as we revolutionize how we mobilize people and multiply disciples who multiply disciples and plant churches that plant churches.
-Over the couple of months, we’ll walk through Paul’s letter to the church in Ephesus, zeroing in on each of these shifts.
+Over a couple of months, we’ll walk through Paul’s letter to the church in Ephesus, zeroing in on each of these shifts.
 For other articles in this series, follow this link: Introduction

 Jesus is more!